 clean up your environment

 Check out the Environmental Working Group’s website to find the cleanest cosmetics, sunscreens, personal care products, house cleaners, and everything else.
-You can also check out the Shop My Home section of my website to optimize your skincare, body products, cleaning supplies, etc.
+You can also check out the Shop My Home section of my website to see all my favorite products I use in my own home, which can help you optimize your skincare, body products, cleaning supplies, and other household products.

 Exercise boosts production of our feel good hormones, anti-inflammatory chemicals, improves estrogen metabolism by the liver, and burns fat.
 Less fat = less estrogen = less pain.
 Thirty to sixty minutes of daily, low impact movement – yoga, power walking, swimming, strength training, hiking, biking, etc – will get your heart rate up, increase circulation to your reproductive organs, and help you improve overall physical and mental health.